Defining Learner Characteristics:

 Friends House, Euston in Central London.

-This will be followed with a series related to Independence during 2025.
+This will be followed with a series related to Independence later in the year.

 To learn more please contact the Equals Strategic Development Manager;